sttrayno/cc-serverless/README.md

 ```

+As you can see our code is fairly simple.
+We have two functions, the first main() calls the function getJoke() and then returns the output of the function to the user with a status code of 200.
+The second function getJoke() calls out to an API from icanhazdadjoke.com and gets a random joke from its database.

-To get our libraries in a new, project-local package directory use the pip command with the --target option.
+As we're using the requests library to make an API call to this joke API we need to get our dependancies saved locally then package them in a zip file.
+To downlaod the our libraries in a new, project-local package directory we can use the pip command with the --target option.

 ```bash
 pip install --target ./package requests cd package
 ```

-Now thats done, create a ZIP archive of the dependencies.
+Now thats done and we have the newly created ./package as a current directory, create a ZIP archive of the dependencies.

 ```bash
 zip -r9 ${OLDPWD}/function.zip .